 This course provides students with an understanding of primate behavior and conservation in a field setting.
 It will be conducted at El Zota Field Station in Costa Rica.
 Students will learn field techniques in primate behavior and ecology, and design and carry out their own independent research projects.
 Lecture topics will cover the behavior and ecology of Old and New World primates from an evolutionary perspective.
 Select lecture topics include primate sociality, feeding ecology, mating systems, and conservation.
 Enrollment is limited (25 students maximum) and additional costs apply.
+Offered Summer only.
 Cross-listed as ANTH 339.
 Prerequisite: ANTH 130.

 PSYC 360 Advanced Topics in Social Psychology 3 s.h.
 An intensive treatment of several classic or contemporary areas of social psychology.
 Includes topics such as social perception, social cognition, attitude formation and change, prejudice, interpersonal relationships, aggression, and pro-social behavior.
+Offered Fall and Spring.
+(LA)

-(LA) Prerequisite: "C" or better in PSYC 100, 221, 222, and 260.
+Prerequisite: "C" or better in PSYC 100, 221, 222, and 260.

-PSYC 365 Applied Social Psychology 3 s.h.
+PSYC 365 Applied Social Psychology

 The application of social psychological theories, methods, principles, and/or research findings to social problems.
 Covers physical health and health care; prevention of mental illness and coordination of resources for mental health; the legal system.
+Offered Fall and Spring.
+(LA)

-(LA) Prerequisite: "C" or better in PSYC 100, 221, 222, and 260.
+Prerequisite: "C" or better in PSYC 100, 221, 222, and 260.

 PSYC 373 Clinical Psychology and Psychotherapy 3 s.h.
 Surveys approaches to psychotherapy and behavior change.
 Lectures and taped demonstrations of psychoanalytic, Adlerian, Gestalt, client-centered, rational-emotive, existential, Jungian, and behavioral and cognitive-behavioral approaches are presented.
+Offered Fall and Spring.
+(LA)

-(LA) Prerequisite: "C" or better in all: PSYC 100, 221, 222 and 270.
+Prerequisite: "C" or better in all: PSYC 100, 221, 222 and 270.